Enes-arch-hub/Enes-arch-hub/README.md

 <!--
 Notes:
-- If any of the external images (activity graphs / streaks / stats) show "image not found", it usually means the service is rate-limited or temporarily down.
-Fallback: use a PNG you upload to ./assets and replace the src.
+- I replaced the external calendars with GitHub's native contributions SVG (https://github.com/users/Enes-arch-hub/contributions) so the activity graph looks like the one on your profile by default.
-- To make this perfect: upload three project screenshots into ./assets with these names: project-flutter-notes.png, project-ds-experiments.png, project-ml-deploy.png
+- If the contributions image doesn't load in README (rare), either the branch/path is wrong or GitHub temporarily blocks direct SVG; fallback: upload a PNG of your contributions calendar to ./assets and point src to that PNG.
-- Replace YOUR_TWITTER and you@example.com with real contact details.
+- Replace project images, Twitter and LinkedIn links, and email if you want different contact details.
 -->